 Recruiting Metrics and Analytics Dramatically Improve Results

 According to Randstad Sourceright, recruiting metrics and analytics can dramatically improve sourcing by helping identify the best recruitment resources for the talent you need.
-This could include everything from mining social media platforms to identifying the top job search aggregators with the best candidates, reaching unique candidate audiences and optimizing your job advertising investment using technology like Talroo, to knowing which job titles are the most appealing to potential employees.
+This could include everything from mining social media platforms to identifying the top job search aggregators with the best candidates, reaching unique candidate audiences, and optimizing your job advertising investment using technology like Talroo, to knowing which job titles are the most appealing to potential employees.

 Streamlining your sourcing means positive returns in the form of better, more efficient hires that will improve quality, time-to-hire, and ultimately save money.

 When developing a budget for a hiring campaign, targeting is key to reaching top-level candidates quickly.
 A performance-based advertising model gives you the tools to hyper-target your job ad based on many factors.
-For example, consider what your top candidates might search for not just when considering a job change, but also what they might search for related to career development.
+For example, for the real estate industry consider what your top candidates might search for not just when considering a job change, but also what they might search for related to career development.
 By creating your targeted campaign around these keywords, you’ve instantly broadened your job ad reach from active job seekers to passive candidates.

 Because your candidate funnels are built on strategy, efficient advertising helps recruiters drive qualified and highly targeted traffic to job postings more efficiently than traditional job postings on job boards.
 In the talent marketplace, performance-based advertising has one significant difference from standard CPC ad buys.
 While job ads can be created and scaled, unlike traditional digital advertising, job ads have an end date.
 Once a position is filled, it should and can be immediately pulled from an ad buy.
 The biggest benefit to this type of advertising is that you can set specific rules that are directly related to your ad budget, to reach a specific audience, for example, or to target a specific conversion rate.